-1. Minor Construction
+1. Minor Construction.

-- a.
 A minor construction project is a single undertaking with a funded cost of \$750,000 or less (including contract administration or SIOH).
 The project shall include all work necessary to produce a complete and usable facility or a complete and usable improvement to an existing facility.
-All minor construction projects for an addition, expansion, extension or alteration must be supported by the Facilities Planning and Programming System (see MCO P11000.12). - b.
-In instances where the project is intended solely to correct a deficiency that is life threatening, health threatening, or safety threatening, the minor construction funding threshold is \$1.5 million (including contract administration or SIOH).
-Life and safety threatening is defined as a hazard to human life, equating to the OSHA Risk Assessment Code (RAC) I or II.
-Health threatening is defined as a severe health situation existing in the near or long term.
-These situations can include, but are not limited to, projects to correct conditions that contribute to environmental contamination.
+All minor construction projects for an addition, expansion, extension or alteration must be supported by the Facilities Planning and Programming System (see MCO P11000.12).

-- 2. MILCON.
+2. MILCON.
 A MILCON project is defined as a single undertaking with a funding cost in excess of \$750,000 that includes all construction necessary to produce a complete and usable facility, or a complete and usable improvement to an existing facility.
-MILCON projects must received congressional approval in both authorization and appropriations laws before construction can begin. - 3.
-Unspecified Minor Construction (UMC).
+MILCON projects must receive congressional approval in both authorization and appropriations laws before construction can begin.

+3. Unspecified Minor Construction (UMC).
 An UMC project is defined as a single undertaking with a funded cost in excess of \$750,000 that includes all urgent construction necessary to produce a complete and usable facility or a complete and usable improvement to an existing facility.
 The maximum amount specified by law for an unspecified minor MILCON project is currently \$1,500,000, and such projects are funded from the MILCON appropriations.